xiaohuiduan/xiaohuiduan/README.md

 I'm there 👋

-Ahh，this is a short presentation of I. I'm a undergraduate majoring in THE INTERNET OF THING.
+Ahh，this is a short presentation about the owner.
+I'm a undergraduate majoring in THE INTERNET OF THING.

 :e-mail: xiaohuiduan@smail.hunnu.edu.cn